auth0/docs/articles/protocols/saml/identity-providers/ping7.md

 ---
 # Configure PingFederate as an Identity Provider

 PingFederate is a federation server that provides identity management, single sign-on, and API security for the enterprise.

-Most options are the default values (press __Next__ in most screens).
-If metadata import fails for some reason, keep these values on hand.
-These are the most important configuration parameters:
+To configure Auth0 to use PingFederate as an identity provider, you will use primarily the default values and your Auth0 tenant metadata file to upload the required configuration parameter values for your Auth0 tenant.
+If the metadata upload fails for some reason, these are the most important configuration parameters:

 * __EntityID:__ `urn:auth0:${account.tenant}:YOUR_CONNECTION_NAME`
 * __Assertion Consumer Service URL:__ `https://${account.namespace}/login/callback`